oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

 ### Prerequisites
 This lab assumes you have:
 - A valid Oracle OCI tenancy, with OCI administrator privileges.
+- ANBU - You choose a region where Access Governance is available.

 ## Task 1: Create AG Service instance

+ANBU - We need to ask them to login to the created IDD, if they are not already, before this step - ANBU

 1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Access Governance* from the list of products.
+ANBU - If you don't see the menu option, please check the region selected and make sure that Access Governance is available in that region.
     ![Create Service Instance](images/oci-console.png)

 2. On the Access Governance page, select *Service Instances.*